codefuse-ai/Awesome-Code-LLM/README.md

 - 🔥 [Planning-Driven Programming: A Large Language Model Programming Workflow](https://arxiv.org/abs/2411.14503) from The University of Melbourne.

-🔥🔥🔥 [2024/11/28] 28 papers from EMNLP 2024 main conference have been collected.
+🔥🔥🔥 [2024/11/29] 28 papers from EMNLP 2024 main conference and 20 papers from Findings have been collected.
 You may search for the keyword "EMNLP 2024" in this page.
-Findings papers will be added shortly.

 🔥🔥&nbsp;&nbsp;&nbsp;&nbsp; [2024/10/22] We have compiled 70 papers from September and October 2024 in one [WeChat article](https://mp.weixin.qq.com/s/g-VLL-MzVdqPBto_-LcoPQ).